Missile that downed MH17 came from Russian military: investigators

 "The 53rd Brigade forms part of the Russian armed forces," he told reporters at a press conference in the Netherlands.

-The Malaysian Airlines flight was blown out of the sky over conflict-torn eastern Ukraine on July 17, 2014 while en route from Amsterdam to Kuala Lumpur.
+The Malaysian Airlines flight was blown out of the sky over conflict-wracked east Ukraine on July 17, 2014 en route from Amsterdam to Kuala Lumpur.

 All 298 passengers and crew, most of them Dutch, were killed in the disaster.
 But there were 17 nationalities on board including Australians, Britons, Malaysians and Indonesians.

-The investigators had previously concluded that the plane was hit by a Russian-made BUK missile system brought in from Russia and fired from territory in Ukraine held by Moscow-backed rebels.
+The investigators had previously concluded that the plane was brought down by a Russian-made BUK missile system brought in from Russia and fired from territory in Ukraine held by Moscow-backed rebels.
 But they have stopped short of directly saying who pulled the trigger.

-Now the team has painstakingly recreated the route taken by the missile convoy from Kursk towards the border into Ukraine using videos and photos.
+Now the team has painstaking recreated the route taken by the missile convoy from Kursk across the border into Ukraine using videos and photos.

-Paulissen said the team had "ascertained that the BUK-TELAR has a number of unique characteristics.
+Paulissen added the team had "ascertained that the BUK-TELAR has a number of unique characteristics.
 These characteristics as such served as a type of fingerprint for the missile."

-Moscow has repeatedly denied any involvement in the downing of the Boeing 777 flight, putting the blame instead on Kiev.
+Moscow has repeatedly denied any involvement in the downing of the Boeing flight 777, putting the blame instead on Kiev.